frozeman/meteor-persistent-minimongo2/README.md

 - This is a simple implementation that keeps an identical copy of the collection's data in browser storage.
 While not especially space efficient, it does preserve all of the Meteor.Collection reactive goodness.

-- The cross-tab reactvity implementation is naive and will resync all LocalPersist instances when a browser storage event is fired.
+- The cross-tab reactvity implementation is naive and will resync all PersistentMinimongo instances when a browser storage event is fired.

 - See http://amplifyjs.com/api/store/#storagetypes for information about how data is stored in the browser.